Lesson video

 Let's stop and think.

-Many people use their understanding of solids and liquids changing what in their work?
-State, position, or pressure?
+State, position or pressure?
 The correct answer here is state.

-Everyday examples of materials changing from liquid state to solid state include liquid blank changing to solid rock.
+Everyday examples of materials changing from liquid state to solid state include liquid, blank, changing to solid rock.

 Is it honey, water, oil, or lava?
 The correct answer here is lava.